Public-Lyh/SOLID-Net/README.md

 ## 1. Introduction

 SOLID-Net is a deep learning model designed for hand rehabilitation gesture recognition.
-Some core code will be open-sourced after the paper is accepted.

 This repository contains: